chuxmykel/chux.dev/src/blog/introduction-to-web-development/index.md

 hero_image_credit_link: https://unsplash.com/photos/taiuG8CPKAQ?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText
 ---

 Web development is the process of building, designing, and maintaining websites for the internet (World Wide Web) or an intranet (Private Network).
-It encompasses a wide range of technologies and skills, including HTML, CSS, and JavaScript for front-end development, as well as server-side languages such as PHP, Python, Node JS, Java, Ruby etc. for back-end development.
+It can be broadly divided into two categories: front-end development and back-end development and encompasses a wide range of technologies and skills, including HTML, CSS, and JavaScript for front-end development, as well as server-side languages such as PHP, Python, Node JS, Java, Ruby etc. for back-end development.

-Web development can be broadly divided into two categories: front-end development and back-end development.

 ## Front-end development.